GATraj: A Graph- and Attention-based Multi-Agent Trajectory Prediction Model: METHODOLOGY

-\paragraph{\textbf{Global Interaction}} We build a GCN-based module adopted from SR-LSTM~\cite{zhang2019sr} for modeling global interactions among all the concurrent agents in a given scene.
-Original SR-LSTM introduces a States Refinement (SR) module to refine the cell state of an LSTM by passing messages among agents at each time step.
+\paragraph{\textbf{Global Interaction}} We build a GCN-based module, inspired by SR-LSTM \cite{zhang2019sr}, for modeling global interactions among all the concurrent agents in a given scene.
+SR-LSTM introduces a States Refinement (SR) module to refine the cell state of an LSTM by passing messages among agents at each time step.
 In contrast, to reduce the computational cost, GATraj only refines cell state once at the latest observed time step but still maintains the ability to model interactions among agents.
-More specifically, we follow SR-LSTM to use the motion gate and agent-wise attention to preserve spatial relationships between the ego agent and its neighbors and to select the most helpful information from neighboring agents for message passing.
+More specifically, a motion gate and an agent-wise attention \cite{zhang2019sr} are adopted to preserve spatial relationships between the ego agent and its neighbors and to select the most helpful information from neighboring agents for message passing.
 The cell state output by the LSTM in the Temporal Encoder is updated by a social-aware information selection mechanism as follows:

 where $\hat{c}_{i}$ denotes agent $i$'s cell state after message passing, $l$ denotes the message passing times, $\odot$ is the element-wise product operation, and $\phi_{\text{mp}}$ denotes an MLP.
-Namely, for the ego agent $i$, the cell state starts at $l = 0$ with the original output of LSTM ${c}_{i}$.
+Namely, for the ego agent $i$, the cell state starts at $l = 0$ with the original output of the LSTM ${c}_{i}$.
 All the LSTM hidden states $\hat{h}^{T,l}_{j}$ of its neighbors $j \in \mathsf{N}(i)$ are aggregated through the motion gate $g^{T,l}_{i,j}$, and the agent-wise attention $\alpha_{i,j}$ attends to the neighbors based on the agent-to-agent pairwise weights.
 In addition, a skip connection adds agent $i$'s previously refined cell $\hat{c}^{T,l}_{i}$.
 Here, the motion gate is defined by using the relative position between agent $i$ and $j$, and their individual hidden states, as shown in Eq.~\eqref{eq:relative_pos} and \eqref{eq:motion_gate},

 where $\phi_{m}$ and $\phi_{r}$ denote MLP and $\delta$ is the Sigmoid function.

 Similarly, another MLP $\phi_{a}$ is used to learn the weights $u^{T,\,l}_{i,\,j}$ of the different impacts from the neighbors by Eq.~\eqref{eq:weight}.
 The weights are normalized across all the neighboring agents using the Softmax function denoted by Eq.~\eqref{eq:normalize},